 We are committed to ensuring that recruitment, selection, training, development and promotion procedures result in no job applicant or employee receiving less-favourable treatment on the grounds of:

 - religion or belief

-- sexual orientation or marital status
+- sexual orientation

 The Kennel Club's objective is to ensure that individuals are selected, promoted and otherwise treated solely on the basis of their relevant aptitudes, skills and abilities.
-All employees are responsible for ensuring that our equal opportunities and diversity policy is adhered to.
+All employees are responsible for ensuring that our equal opportunities policy is adhered to.

 Rewards and benefits

 To work for The Kennel Club you need to be passionate about making a difference for dogs.
 We believe that the unique skills and dedicated work of our staff should be rewarded.
-Below are the benefits we offer our staff:
+Below are some of the benefits we offer our staff:

 Learning and development